-Notebooks uses so called Document Styles to set the overall appearance and format of Notebooks’ formatted documents is defined by their Document Style, which includes settings like hyphenation, line spacing, size and weight of headings, size and decoration of images etc.
+Notebooks uses so called Document Styles to set the overall appearance and format of Notebooks’ formatted documents is defined by the selected Document Style, which includes settings like hyphenation, line spacing, size and weight of headings, size and decoration of images etc.

 The style is an inherited attribute which can be set at several levels:

 - Globally in Notebooks’ settings